cartycrabber/fblaConferenceRegistrationProject/README.md

 If the program detects that the formatting for a Data file is incorrect, it will remove the incorrectly formatted lines at startup

-All code can be viewed as text files in the TEXTCODE folder, or
+All code can be viewed as text files in the TEXTCODE folder, or at https://github.com/cartycrabber/fblaConferenceRegistrationProject

 Program tested to work on Windows 7.
 Awaiting tests on other versions of Windows.
 Not compatible on Mac or Linux without 3rd party software